qwtel/sqlite-viewer-vscode/README.md

 You can now use this extension as a standalone web app at <https://sqliteviewer.app>.

-Inspect sqlite files from any machine, no installation or file upload required.
+Inspect `.sqlite` files from any machine, no installation or file upload required.

 ## Features
 - Platform-independent, no native dependencies — now working on VSCode for Web